Cosmic Dipoles from Large-Scale Structure Surveys

 We have critically investigated the origin of the dipole signals from the cosmic microwave background anisotropies (CMB), supernova observations, and galaxy surveys.
 The observed sources in these large-scale surveys such as CMB photons, supernovae, or galaxies collectively form an effective fluid, in which an intrinsic velocity of the sources can be assigned at the observer position.
 The dipole signals from these large-scale surveys arise from the relative velocity between the observer velocity and the intrinsic velocity of the sources.
 While the observer velocity is common in all dipole signals, the intrinsic velocities differ for each large-scale structure probe.
 However, the contributions to the intrinsic velocities fall steeply as the effective redshift of the sources increases, and the dominant contribution to the dipole signals is the observer velocity.

 This interpretation of the dipole signals, however, depends on our choice of gauge condition, which is implicitly made in the literature to be the conformal Newtonian gauge.
 In general relativity, only the relative velocity between two motions at the same spacetime position is physically meaningful, not the absolute velocity of one motion, or the relative motion at two different positions.
-Measurements of the cosmic dipoles are indeed the measurements of the relative velocities, which are to a good approximation the observer velocity in the conformal Newtonian gauge.
+Measurements of the cosmic dipoles are indeed the measurements of the relative velocities between the source and the observer velocities, but the observer velocity in the conformal Newtonian gauge is to a good approximation much larger than the source velocity in the same gauge.